kaizhu256/node-utility2/README.md

 - analytics
 - none

-#### changelog for v2017.4.16
+#### changelog for v2017.4.22
-- npm publish 2017.4.16
+- npm publish 2017.4.22
-- npmdoc - remove markdown renderer
-- npmdoc - bug-workaround for npm-package material-design-icons - limit npmPackageListing size maximum of 4096 items
-- add shell-function shBrowserTestList
+- add \$not query-operator in function dbTable.prototype.crudGetManyByQuery
+- add function requireInSandbox to try and build customOrg in sandbox-like env
+- fallback to tarball-install if npm-install fails when building customOrg
+- merge git-branch public) -> alpha)
+- remove redundant shBuildCiInternal process after publishing customOrg
+- rename name dbTableTravisOrg -> dbTableCustomOrg
-- add 'shuffle' param in function function dbTable.prototype.crudGetManyByQuery
+- use breadth-first-search for files to add to libFileList-param in function apidocCreate
-- Merge pull request #6 from kaizhu256/alpha
-- fix bug where function apidocCreate cannot document module-functions
-- fix bug parsing package.json in shell-function shInit
-- strip email from npmdoc documentation - https://github.com/npmdoc/node-npmdoc-hpp/issues/1
 - none

 #### this package requires